mcallaway/remark/interview-talk.md

 ### Transforming to "Systems Engineering"

-Close the divide between "Systems" and "Development" and "Users".
+Now elevated to a "manager", and with a better relationship with Dev leads and scientists/users, I recognized the possibilities if we could empower them.
+"Stop needing 'root' hands".
+Look for automation and self-service.
+]
+--
+.right-column-up[

-#### Communicating is the key, and better tools help
+Communicating is the key, better tools help, but more "ownership" needed to shift to the "subject matter expert", often the developer or the user.

+* Shift software packaging to Devs, dependency tracking
 * Begin to reveal and measure "toil"
-* Introduce transparency
 * Introduce Git and Puppet: **configuration management**
-* Introduce CI/CD
+* Introduce CI/CD and rollbacks
-* Introduce "rollback"
 * Introduce "blameless post-mortems"
+]
+--
+.right-column-up[
+Begin to see a reduction in "change fail rate".
+Devs resisted owning packaging, but enjoyed not having to wait for Ops' help.
+Velocity increased as fear of change reduced and transparency improved work product.
 ]
 ---
 .left-column[
 # Scenario